Latest Market Statistics

 • If you require the services of a furniture removal company, do this immediately to ensure a booking can be confirmed for your moving day.

-• If you are moving to a new property, remember to arrange suitable insurance for your new home, and to cancel any existing insurance policies relating to your previous property.
+• Arrange suitable insurance for your new home, and cancel any existing insurance policies for your previous property.

-• Arrange for the transfer of any services (eg telephone, power, gas, SkyTV, email provider, newspaper/other subscriptions), and have a final reading for water and power meters.
+• Arrange for the transfer of any services (e.g. telephone, power, gas, SkyTV, newspaper subscriptions), and have a final reading for water and power meters.

 • Ensure all necessary repairs and maintenance are attended to prior to settlement (or earlier if required).

-On behalf of the Ray White Team we wish you the very best.
-Please feel free to call us on 09 433 0334.
+On behalf of the Ray White Bream Bay team, we wish you the very best.